shish/eve-mlp/README.md

 - remember username(s)
 - remember password(s)?
   - Have one master password to unlock passwords for all alts
-  - Allow launching clients for all alts at once
 - nicer installation (install into $PATH)
 - download & apply patches?